 A group health plan’s prescription drug coverage is considered creditable if its actuarial value equals or exceeds the actuarial value of standard Medicare Part D prescription drug coverage.
 In general, this actuarial determination measures whether the expected amount of paid claims under the group health plan’s prescription drug coverage is at least as much as the expected amount of paid claims under the Medicare Part D prescription drug benefit.
 For plans that have multiple benefit options (for example, PPO, HDHP and HMO), the creditable coverage test must be applied separately for each benefit option.

 The creditable coverage disclosure notice must be provided to Medicare Part D-eligible individuals who are covered by, or who apply for, the health plan’s prescription drug coverage.
 Medicare Part D-eligible individuals may include active employees, disabled employees, COBRA participants and retirees, as well as their covered spouses and dependents.
 As a practical matter, employers often provide the creditable coverage disclosure notices to all plan participants.
+The Centers for Medicare & Medicaid Services (CMS) has provided model disclosure notices for plan sponsors to use when disclosing their creditable coverage status to Medicare beneficiaries.
+The model disclosure notices are available on CMS’ website.

 Reach out to your Hylant representative for further information.